steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

   wifiMac.SetType ("ns3::AdhocWifiMac");
   NetDeviceContainer devices = wifi.Install (wifiPhy, wifiMac, c);

-Now that we have created the physical objects (remember our previous definition), we proceed to create the network interface cards (NIC, i.e. net devices) that will communicate the different nodes.
-But first, we need to set up the MAC layer.
-For this we use the ``NqosWifiMacHelper`` which provides an object factory to create instances of WiFi MACs that do not have 802.11e/WMM-style QoS support enabled.
+Now that we have created the physical objects (the nodes, remember our previous definition), we proceed to create the network interface cards (NICs, i.e. net devices) that will communicate the different nodes.
+But first we need to set up the MAC layer.
+For this, we use the ``NqosWifiMacHelper`` which provides an object factory to create instances of WiFi MACs, that do not have 802.11e/WMM-style QoS support enabled.
 We picked this one because we are just interested in sending and receiving some dat without QoS.
 By setting the type as ``AdhocWifiMac``, we tell ns-3 that the nodes work in a decentralized way.